 Backups are created every 24 hours and stored for seven days after being created.
 You can restore data only as of backup creation time.

 How does replication work for MongoDB?

-Managed Service for MongoDB uses the standard MongoDB replication mechanism: if a cluster has multiple active hosts, one of them is automatically selected as the primary server for handling write requests.
+Managed Service for MongoDB uses MongoDB standard replication: if a cluster has multiple active hosts, one of them is automatically elected as the primary server for handling write queries.

 For more information about how replication works in MongoDB, read the DBMS documentation.

 What limitations are imposed on MongoDB database clusters?